KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings.rst

 .. figure::  /images/project_and_asset_management/workspace-layouts_editing-layout_2512.webp
    :align: left

-Depends on the project profile you chose the :ref:`edit layout <ui-workspace_layouts>` automatically switch to horizontal or vertical with the :ref:`safe areas <ui_elements-monitor_icons>` adapting automatically.
+Depending on the project profile you chose, the :ref:`edit layout <ui-workspace_layouts>` automatically switches to horizontal or vertical with the :ref:`safe areas <ui_elements-monitor_icons>` adapting at the same time.

 .. rst-class:: clear-both